Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2ps.md

 toc: true
 ---

-**DUE:** Next Friday(April.19), beginning of class.
+**DUE:** Next Friday(April.19), beginning of class via **Gradescope**.

 **NOTES:**
-  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.
-  - Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please turn in your completed problem sets as an electronic copy via **Gradescope**.
   - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

 **GOALS:** Reflect on the engineering design cycle: Design, Build, and Test (DBT) and its role in Bioengineering.